shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 </div>

 #### Shopware.grid.Association
 By default, `ManyToMany` associations will be displayed as a `Shopware.grid.Association` component.
-This component derives from the `Shopware.grid.Panel` component, but disables all unnessesary features before.
+This component derives from the `Shopware.grid.Panel` component, but disables all its unnecessary features.
 For example, the grid association does not contain an add or edit button.
 Like the `Shopware.grid.Panel`, the association grid requires an `Ext.data.Store` to generate the columns and display the data.

 In addition, the association grid contains a `Shopware.form.field.Search` in the toolbar to search and add new entries.
-Refer to [Shopware.form.field.Search Dokumentation](#Shopware.form.field.Search) to learn more.
+Refer to [Shopware.form.field.Search Documentation](#Shopware.form.field.Search) to learn more.

 <div class="alert alert-info">
 <b>Important</b>: You have to provide the <code>controller</code> property, because search requests from the `Shopware.form.field.Search` or from the ComboBox will be send to this controller.